guilload/guilload.github.io/_posts/2014-06-28-python-string-interning.md

 #### Interned or not interned?

 Before writing this blog post, I always thought that, under the hood, strings were natively interned according to a rule taking into account their length and the characters composing them.
-I was not far way from the truth. but unfortunately, when playing with pairs of strings built in very different ways, I could never infer what this rule exactly was.
+I was not far away from the truth but, unfortunately, when playing with pairs of strings built in very different ways, I could never infer what this rule exactly was.
 Can you?

 {% highlight python %}
 >>> 'foo' is 'foo'